dvfrancis/craftr/README.md

     - The update user profile page allows the user to amend any of the information held about them.
     - If they change their mind, they can click 'Cancel' and be returned to their account page.
-    - If they make a mistake on the form, they can click 'Clear' to remove any information entered.
+    - If they make a mistake on the form, they can click 'Clear' to revert to the information currently stored in the database.

 - Error 404 (404.html)